aleya-dev/aleya-linux/README.md

 Choises in any code are often made for simplicity over performance, security or any other requirement.

+## Getting started

+You can experiment with the current state of the package manager (alpaca) in the tools directory.

+You can try the following command:

+    ./alpaca.py install binutils

+You can also specify a version:

+    ./alpaca.py install binutils/2.44-1
+    ./alpaca.py install binutils/lastest

+Don't worry, this will not install anything to your regular system (yet).
+You do **not** need to run this command as root.

 ## Warning!

 Do **not** use this distribution as your main desktop or any production environment.